Quranium Launches Qsafe Wallet With Core Layer (L1) Testnet: The Uncrackable Solution For Blockchain Security

 QSafe is a decentralized, lightweight wallet available for download today.
 Similar to the functionality of Electrum in Bitcoin Core, QSafe allows users to securely create and manage wallets, send and receive test QRN tokens, and track transactions within the Quranium testnet.
 Download wallet at

-: Built on Quranium's Layer 1 protocol, QSafe incorporates quantum-resistant cryptographic algorithms, making it impervious to current and future supercomputing or quantum-enabled cracking attempts.
+Built on Quranium's Layer 1 protocol, QSafe incorporates quantum-resistant cryptographic algorithms, making it impervious to current and future supercomputing or quantum-enabled cracking attempts.
+Seed Phrase-Based Security

-: Users can create or import wallets using secure seed phrases, ensuring privacy and full control over their testnet assets.
+Users can create or import wallets using secure seed phrases, ensuring privacy and full control over their testnet assets.
+Lightweight Design

-: QSafe does not require users to download the entire Quranium blockchain, providing a fast, lightweight experience without sacrificing security or decentralization.
+QSafe does not require users to download the entire Quranium blockchain, providing a fast, lightweight experience without sacrificing security or decentralization.
+Comprehensive Transaction Management

 Core Features of the Quranium Core Layer (L1) Testnet